pc592/FiveNightsAtGates/README.txt

 No idea what's up with .mli's or anything, but created engine2.ml to select just the functions that we want/need.
 Also ended up having to change the types of some things and adding fields, etc. Still need to continue adding to engine2.ml to get everything else we need, eg 'do.
+Will work on it when possible, or maybe one of you guys will get to it.
+Put failwiths on functions that need to be implemented.
+ALSO dunno how make works because make just gives me an error. -shrugs- maybe I'm missing something?
+But it isn't working.

 IMPORTANT NOTE: